das-developers/dasFlex/README.md

 <Directory "/var/www/cgi-das">
   Options ExecCGI FollowSymLinks

+  # Provide CGI scripts with the location of the dasflex.conf file.
+  # The location used here is just an example and changes depending
+  # on the area selected by the `dasflex_mkroot` command above.
+  SetEnv DASFLEX_CONFIG /var/www/dasflex/etc/dasflex.conf

-  # Make sure Authorization HTTP header is available to Das CGI scripts
+  # Make sure Authorization HTTP header is available to dasFlex CGI scripts
   RewriteRule ^ - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]
   RewriteEngine on